-(21.5) Punjab, Haryana, Uttar Pradesh (Any two) (21.3) I unjao, Italyana, Ottal Flaucsh (Any two) Q22.
+(21.5) Punjab, Haryana, Uttar Pradesh (Any two) (21.5) i unjub, maryana, ottar i radesh (miy two) Q22.
 What is meant by 'Shock Therapy'?
-Explain any four consequences of Shock Therapy.
-2+4=6 3+3=6 Explain the idea of New International Economic Order(NIEO) for the 3+3=0 development of Least Developed Countries(LDCs).
+Explain any four consequences of Shock 2+4=6 Therapy.
+OR Explain the idea of New International Economic Order(NIEO) for the 3+3=6 development of Least Developed Countries(LDCs).
 Highlight any three reforms proposed by the United Nations Conference on Trade and development in 1972 to improve the global trading system.
 Ans.
 Shock Therapy means a painful process of transition from an authoritarian socialist system to a democratic capitalist system in Russia, Central Asia and East Europe that was influenced by the World Bank and International Monetary Fund.
-Consequences of Shock Therapy (i) Collapse of the state controlled large Industrial complex. (ii) 90 percent industries were put up for sale at throwaway prices. (iii) Value of Ruble declined. (iv) Inflation was high. (v) Gross Domestic Product of Russia declined. (v) Vithdrawal of government subsidies pushed people into poverty. (vii) Academic and intellectual manpower disintegrated or migrated. (viii) Mafia emerged and started controlling economic activities.
-(Any Four Points) OR • Idea of New International Economic Order (NIEO) for the development of Least Developed Countries (LDC) was: • LDCs wanted to be economically developed and lift their people out of poverty. • Economic development was also vital for the independence of the new countries. • They did not want to remain dependent on the rich countries. • The idea of NIEO originated with this realisation.
+Consequences of Shock Therapy (i) Collapse of the state controlled large Industrial complex. (ii) 90 percent industries were put up for sale at throwaway prices. (iii) Value of Ruble declined. (iv) Inflation was high. (v) Gross Domestic Product of Russia declined. (vi) Withdrawal of government subsidies pushed people into poverty. (vii) Academic and intellectual manpower disintegrated or migrated.(viii) Mafia emerged and started controlling economic activities.
+(Any Four Points) OR • Idea of New International Economic Order (NIEO) for the development of Least Developed Countries (LDC) was: • LDCs wanted to be economically developed and lift their people out of poverty. • Economic development was also vital for the independence of the new countries. • They did not want to remain dependent on the rich countries.
+The idea of NIEO originated with this realisation.
 (Any Three Points) Reforms Proposed by UNCTAD (United Nations Conference on Trade and Development) (i) Give LDCs control over their natural resources. (ii) Obtain access to Western markets. (iii) Reduce the cost of technology obtained from the Western countries. (iv) Create role of LDCs in international economic institutions.
 (Any Three) Q23.
-Describe any three operations (military actions) launched by the US which proved 2×3=6 and established its supremacy as a Hard Power.
-OR Describe any three points of conflict between India and Pakistan.
+Describe any three operations (military actions) launched by the US which proved and established its supremacy as a Hard Power.
+2×3=6 OR Describe any three points of conflict between India and Pakistan.
 2×3=6 Ans.
-Operations launched by the US (i) Operation Desert Storm: • Launched in August 1990 against Iraq's invasion of Kuwait. • The US led the massive coalition force of 6,60,000 troops from 34 countries.
-Iraqi forces were quickly defeated. (ii) Operation Infinite Reach : • Ordered by US President, in 1998 against the Al-Qaeda. • A series of cruise missile strikes on terrorist targets on Sudan and Afghanistan. (iii) Operation Enduring Freedom : Response to the 9/11 attack on the US.
-A swift and ferocious attack against all those suspected to be behind the 9/11 attack.
-A swift and refocious attack against an mose suspected to be beinned the 9/11 attack.
-Al-Qaeda and the Taliban regime in Afghanistan were targeted (iv) Operation Iraqi Freedom : US launched its invasion of Iraq in March 2003.
-More than 40 countries joined the US-led 'coalition of the willing'.
+Operations launched by the US (i) Operation Desert Storm : Launched in August 1990 against Iraq's invasion of Kuwait.
+The US led the massive coalition force of 6,60,000 troops from 34 countries.
+Iraqi forces were quickly defeated. (ii) Operation Infinite Reach : • Ordered by US President, in 1998 against the Al-Qaeda.
+A series of cruise missile strikes on terrorist targets on Sudan and Afghanistan. (iii) Operation Enduring Freedom: \circ Response to the 9/11 attack on the US.
+A swift and ferocious attack against all those suspected to be behind the 9/11 attack. • Al-Qaeda and the Taliban regime in Afghanistan were targeted (iv) Operation Iraqi Freedom : • US launched its invasion of Iraq in March 2003. • More than 40 countries joined the US-led 'coalition of the willing'.